 As you make the transition from high school to college, you will find the world of services and accommodations for students with disabilities dramatically different.

 One of the first changes you will experience is that colleges are not permitted to ask if you have a disability when you apply for admission.

-If you would like to receive disability accommodations, it is your responsibility to identify yourself to ASU’s Office of Student Affairs in Room 112 of the Houston Harte University Center.
+If you would like to receive disability accommodations, it is your responsibility to identify yourself to ASU’s Office of the Dean of Students in Room 112 of the Houston Harte University Center.

 Below is a table that outlines the differences between high school and college disability services.
 You can also read the items below the table about several important pieces of federal legislation that you may need to understand.

 Differences Between High School and College Disability Services

 School provides evaluation at no cost to the student

 School conducts evaluations at prescribed intervals

 Varies depending on the disability